Wyoming Interspousal Transfer Grant Deed

-Interspousal Transfer Grant Deed for Real Estate Located in Alabama
+Interspousal Transfer Grant Deed for Real Estate Located in Wyoming

-An interspousal transfer grant deed is a legal document used by a married couple who owns real property together to voluntarily transfer one spouse's interest in the property to the other .
-A grant deed guarantees that the grantor (owner) has a present interest in the property, and formalizes the transfer of that interest to the grantee (the recipient).
-It also guarantees that the property is not encumbered by any undisclosed liens or restrictions, which in turn means that there are no legal claims to the title by third parties.
-Depending on the circumstance, the transfer of property is either contractual, by gift, or a change in legal title.
+Unlike a quitclaim deed, a grant deed guarantees that the grantor (seller) has a present interest in the property, and, when recorded, provides evidence of a change of title to the grantee (buyer).
+It also includes a warranty that the property is not encumbered by any undisclosed liens or restrictions, which means that there are no legal claims to the title by third parties.

 In some cases, there is no exchange of consideration when the property is transferred using an interspousal transfer grant deed.
 The federal government may identify such transfers as gifts, and which are potentially subject to the federal gift tax.
 The transfer of property from a spouse or former spouse isn't subject to gift tax if it meets any of the following exceptions: It is made in settlement of marital support rights, it qualifies for the marital deduction, it is made under a divorce decree, or it is made under a written agreement, and the couple is divorced within a specified period.
 If the transfer of property doesn't qualify for an exemption, or only qualifies in part, report that the transfer is subject to gift tax on IRS Form 709 , .

 This article is provided for informational purposes only and is not a substitute for the advice of an attorney.
-Contact a lawyer with any questions about interspousal transfer grant deeds or other issues related to the transfer of real property.
-For questions regarding federal and state taxation laws, consult a tax specialist.
+Contact a Wyoming lawyer with any questions about interspousal transfers or other matters related to the transfer of real property.